Staff

 Prior to moving to Hawai’i, Mariah managed an environment exclusively designed for the facilitation of events that helped client teams navigate large-scale complex business challenges at a global consulting firm specializing in technology services and digital transformation.

-Mariah earned an A.S. in paralegal studies from Kapiolani Community College in 2020 and completed undergraduate studies in administration of justice and political science at the University of Hawai’i at Hilo in 2023.
+Mariah is currently a student in Chaminade University of Honolulu’s master of science in criminal justice studies program.
+She has earned an A.S. in paralegal studies from Kapiolani Community College in 2020 and completed undergraduate studies in administration of justice and political science at the University of Hawai’i at Hilo in 2023.
 Mariah’s academic experience includes internships with the Hawai`i Innocence Project and the Hawai`i State Legislature.

 Board of Directors